Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 Meanwhile, brand-new Android phones can be found for under $100, although the saying holds true: you pay peanuts, you get monkeys.
 The cheapest Android phones usually offer terrible performance, although a $300 mid-range Android phone might have all the features and performance that you’d need out of a smartphone.

-As previously mentioned, Apple devices are known to be long-lasting, all the while seeing virtually no performance drops along the way.
-The primary reason behind this longevity is that each iOS device receives about 5 years of OS updates following its initial release.
+As previously mentioned, Apple devices are known to be long-lasting, all the while, seeing virtually no performance drops along the way.
+The primary reason behind this longevity is that each iOS device receives about five years of OS updates following its initial release.

 With all that said, it is fairly obvious that iOS wins this round.

-Android phones may be cheaper and more numerous, but iPhones definitely present better value.
+Android phones may be cheaper and more numerous, but iPhones definitely present a better value.
 As a matter of fact, iPhones can actually be cheaper in the long run.
-This might seem like a ludicrous statement, but bear with us.
+This might seem like a ludicrous statement but bear with us.